 Which GCSEs do I need for a medical application?

 GCSE results are a key part of your application for medical school.
 Every medical school will specify their specific GCSE requirements on their websites, so it’s useful to check these before you choose which ones to apply to.

 The main subjects that you need to have achieved good grades in at GCSE are Maths, English and the three Sciences.
 The minimum requirements for most medical schools in the UK are at least 7 GCSEs at grade 7 or above (equivalent to grade A in the old GCSE marking scheme).

 However, the more competitive medical schools will set higher grade requirements, meaning if you’re aiming to apply to Oxford you’ll need to do as well as you can in your GCSEs, as their average applicants will have all 9s with a few 8 grades.

 Additionally, different universities will place different weighting on your GCSEs in their entry requirements.
-Again, the extent to which they use them for selecting candidates for interview will be available on their website, or to compare all entry requirements for every UK medical school, take a look here.
+Again, the extent to which they use them for selecting candidates for interview will be available on their website.

 The main message is to just do as well as you can in your GCSEs, the better you do, the more of a boost it’ll give your medical school application!

 The A-level requirements for each medical school will again be listed on the medical school’s website, much like with GCSEs.
 The two subjects it’s pretty essential to study at A level are Biology and Chemistry.
 These are the subjects required by nearly all medical schools, so make life easier for yourself by studying them both!

 The main subject that you absolutely have to take for A level is Chemistry.
 This is because a lot of the underlying scientific principles of Medicine stem from chemical processes, and having a sound understanding of how these work is essential to pass the first few years of Medical School.